-This policy covers the Primary Collection works of the National Portrait Gallery and in principal the Library, Archive and Photographic Collections and forms part of the National Portrait Gallery’s Collections Management framework which consists of:
+This Policy covers those objects in the Primary Collection, as well as those in the Reference Archive and Photographic Collections, and forms part of the National Portrait Gallery’s Collections Management framework which consists of:

 - Collections Information and Access Policy

 - this Collections Development Policy